Giacinto Gorga Dead, Teresa Giudice & Joe Gorga’s Father Dies At 76

 He’s Been On Several Episodes Of ‘The Real Housewives Of New Jersey’ & Has Been Living With Teresa And Her 4 Daughters Since Losing His Wife

-Giacinto, lovingly referred to as “Nonno” which is Italian for grandfather, was featured in several episodes of RHONJ.
+Giacinto — lovingly referred to as “Nonno,” which is Italian for grandfather — was featured in several episodes of RHONJ.
 He had been living with Teresa and her four daughters since Antonia passed away.

+Giacinto has been a rock for Teresa, who has had a tough few years.
+Not only did she go to jail, but her husband Joe Giudice also went to jail, which left her raising her four daughters as a single parent.

 “Happy 76th birthday Papa!!
 We are so lucky to have you every day with us & you’ve given me more than you’ll ever know,” Teresa wrote on Instagram at the time.
 “Thank you for your strength & showing my family above everything,” she added.